Mountain Home Air Force Base: Role and operations

 In addition, the 726th Air Control Squadron gives an air picture to the aircraft as they train.
 An active Idaho Air National Guard unit, the 266th Range Squadron, controls and maintains emitter sites within the 7412 sqmi operational training range in southwestern Idaho.

 Based units

-Flying and notable non-flying units based at Mountain Home AFB.
+The following flying and notable non-flying units have been based at Mountain Home.

 Units marked GSU are Geographically Separate Units, which although based at Mountain Home, are subordinate to a parent unit based at another location.